Why "Fish sticks"?

 “Sticks” represents the wood I work with to create my products.
 I begin with random parts of trees: knots, branches, roots, stumps.
 Or simply, sticks.

-The Fish represents Christ.
+The Fish represents Jesus Christ.
 It is an ichthus, a symbol of Christianity originally used by early believers as a sign of their faith.
-To draw an ichthus was to say, “I am a Christian”.
+To draw an ichthus was to proclaim faith in Christ.

-Here’s how I tie that in to my business logo:
+Here’s how I tie the two into my business name and logo:

-In searching for my “sticks” that I use in my craft, I merely walk around in the woods and look for parts of downed trees that I like.
+In searching for the “sticks” that I use in my craft, I merely walk around in the woods and look for unique parts of downed trees.
 When I find them they are quite rough and unusable in their current condition.
-They are typically covered in dirt.
-Many have ants or termites inside them, moss growing on them, and rocks embedded in them.
-Some have even started to decay, and left to the elements, they would all slowly decompose and disappear.
+They are typically covered in dirt and moss and may have ants or termites living inside.
+Some have even started to decay, and left to the elements, they would eventually decompose and disappear.